What can you build with Helical Healing Habitat?

 🐌 Who we are

-Helical Healing Habitat is a 501(c)(3) nonprofit operating a working community farm on 20 acres in Farmersville, Texas (45 miles northeast of Dallas).
-We restore soil through regenerative practice, and pilot EscarGrow — an escargot-farming innovation nominated for the 2026 EarthShot Prize.
+Helical Healing Habitat is a 501(c)(3) nonprofit community farm.
+We restore soil through regenerative practice and pilot EscarGrow — a sealed heliciculture bioreactor system and the only operation of its kind, nominated for the 2026 EarthShot Prize.

 The three paths